-To install: 10.
-With the aid of an assistant, position the door, then insert a small bolt into the upper hole of the lower hinge.
+10. With the aid of an assistant, position the door, then insert a small bolt into the upper hole of the lower hinge.

 11. The upper hinge pin is installed with the pointed end up.
 The lower hinge pin is installed with the pointed end down.
 With the door in the full open position, install the upper hinge pin using locking type pliers and a soft-headed hammer.
 Use a drift punch and hammer to complete the installation.